-We’ll be out and about at Henley Lake touching base with dog walkers making sure the on-lead areas are clear.
-But don’t worry!
-There is still plenty of room for Fido to roam free in other areas of Henley Lake.
+We’ll be out and about at Henley Lake touching base with dog walkers to make sure they are clear about on-lead areas.
+There is still plenty of room for dogs to roam free in other areas of Henley Lake.

 With that in mind, please keep your dog on a lead in the following places:

 - Areas zoned urban in the District Plan, outside the dog prohibited area.

 - Any area developed or marked out as a sports field during sporting events, or any outdoor court, skateboard park or cycle park

 - The coastal settlement of Riversdale and Castlepoint between 20 December and 31 January

 - Northern end of Riversdale Beach (north of the estuary)

 - Far end of the reef at Castlepoint Beach, by the area known as ‘the gap’

 - Signposted areas of Henley Lake between 1 August and 30 November